adamrenklint/asimov-collection/README.md

 ### Model and Collection

-The Model and Collection classes are modified versions of [Backbone](http://backbonejs.org)'s implementation, please check out their [docs](http://backbonejs.org).
+The Model and Collection classes are modified versions of [Backbone](http://backbonejs.org)'s RESTful model and collection implementations, please check out their [docs](http://backbonejs.org) to learn the basics.

 ### FileModel